Brucephalus/Textbooks/Prosocial.md

 So when we say strength is stability, we don’t mean metaphor.
 We mean trained _biological capacity_ to hold composure in chaos.
 That’s why barbell strength isn’t a hobby—it’s a blueprint for male resilience.

-Expansion of Topic 7.3.1.2 **would** result in meaningful, non-speculative substance within scope.
-Expansion follows:

 ##### 7.3.1.2 Strength Is a Form of Service

 If your friend is injured, can you carry him?
 If your partner is pregnant, can you hold her through fatigue?
 If disaster hits, can you lift, climb, move, endure?
 Strength allows you to _show up_—not just symbolically, but physically.
 A weak man may want to help; a strong man _can_.
 That’s not just fitness.
 That’s _function_.